 The number of incoming calls can increase following the implementation of a CCP, as residents feel more comfortable calling for assistance when they know the cats won’t be in danger.
 Some will call simply out of curiosity about the new program.
 This means that the number of incoming calls alone won’t show the actual impact a CCP is having on cat-related complaints.

 An accurate sense of what is and isn’t working to resolve complaints requires a more nuanced approach.
-Careful tracking of the number of calls requiring a visit by an ACO, for example, will likely provide valuable insights.
-Periodic meetings for front-line staff (including ACOs and dispatch staff) to share results can also prove valuable, as they allow staff an opportunity to learn what others find effective.
+Careful tracking of the number of calls requiring a visit by a field services officer, for example, will likely provide valuable insights.
+Periodic meetings for front-line staff (including field services staff and dispatch staff) to share results can also prove valuable, as they allow staff an opportunity to learn what others find effective.
 Although such efforts place an additional burden on already scarce resources, the potential return on investment is worthwhile.
-(See “Working with Enforcement and Dispatch Staff” for additional information on this topic.)
+(See “Working with Field Services and Dispatch Staff” for additional information on this topic.)

 Letters of support: It may be useful to remind complainants that a CCP complies with all relevant laws and has the support of the municipal shelter and city or county elected officials.
 A simple one-page letter (e.g., from the shelter director or city manager) explaining this can be valuable when communicating with residents.
 (See the appendix for an example of such a letter.)